 … and many others.

-TuxCare’s Extended Lifecycle Support is also available for CentOS 8, Oracle Linux 6, and Ubuntu 16.04 LTS operating systems.
+TuxCare’s Extended Lifecycle Support is also available for other operating systems, including:

 Servers that run CentOS 6 versions are still working, but Red Hat is no longer providing updates covering CentOS release 6 for security vulnerabilities, as CentOS 6 reached end of life.
 When you see a new CVE that affects CentOS 6 you can assume that your system is now vulnerable and that there’s no fix on the horizon.